Octavius-Dante/Arthelais/ex_13/Readme.md

 ## Expression Binding

-When we bind a expression a (logic) with the property of a modl, is called expression binding. format of expression is
+*When we bind a expression a (logic) with the property of a model, is called expression binding. format of expression is*

 ```xml